Albert Lottin

-Albert-Nicolas Lottin (born 29 August 2001) is a French professional footballer who plays as a midfielder for Jong FC Utrecht in the Eerste Divisie.
+Albert-Nicolas Lottin (born 29 August 2001) is a French professional footballer who plays as a midfielder for Portuguese club União de Leiria, on loan from Spanish club Castellón.

-Professional career
+Career

 On 14 December 2018, Lottin signed his first professional contract with his childhood club Bordeaux.
 He made his professional debut with Bordeaux in a 2–0 Ligue 1 win over Olympique de Marseille on 5 April 2019.
 On 1 September 2020, Lottin signed a contract till 2023 by FC Utrecht.
 He will starting by Jong FC Utrecht.

 Personal life

-Born in France, Lottin is of Cameroonian descent.
+Born in France, Lottin holds both French and Cameroonian nationalities.